Esoterical/voron_canbus/troubleshooting/timer_too_close.md

 ## Anecdata

-Because the problems are so many I'm just going to start cataloguing real-world examples of where users have had TTC erros and what the cause ended up being.
+Because the problems are so many I'm just going to start cataloguing real-world examples of where users have had TTC errors and what the cause ended up being.

 This section will be expanded as I add more examples.